Étampes

 Étampes (/fr/) is a commune in the metropolitan area of Paris, France.
 It is located 48.1 km south-southwest from the center of Paris (as the crow flies). Étampes is a sub-prefecture of the Essonne department.

 Étampes, together with the neighboring communes of Morigny-Champigny and Brières-les-Scellés, form an urban area of 30,881 inhabitants (2018).
 This urban area is a "satellite city" of Paris.

 History

+The name Étampes derives from the Proto-Germanic *stampōną, meaning 'to squeeze or compress', perhaps referring to fulling.

 Étampes (Stampae) existed at the beginning of the 7th century and in the early Middle Ages belonged to the crown domain.
 During the Middle Ages it was the scene of several councils, the most notable of which took place in 1130 and resulted in the recognition of Innocent II as the legitimate pope.
 In 1652, during the war of the Fronde it suffered severely at the hands of the royal troops under Turenne.

 Geography

 Étampes lies on the river Chalouette, a tributary of the Juine, which borders the eastern outskirts of the serene town.

 Inhabitants of Étampes are known as Étampois.